passageidentity/.github/CODE_OF_CONDUCT.md

 You're encouraged to contact the admin team in cases where you're unsure if something is or isn't appropriate content.
 We are happy to provide guidance to help you be a successful part of our community.

 # Learn More
-Learn more at the [1Password Developer Community](https://developer.1password.com/code-of-conduct/).
+Passage by 1Password has more resources at our larger [1Password Developer Community](https://developer.1password.com/code-of-conduct/).